FOOD REFERENCE WEBSITE

 1945 World Food Day.
 The founding day of the U.N.
 Food and Agriculture Organization

 1945 James T. Ehler, Chef and food writer, was born.
-That's me - the author of this Culinary Calendar and the Food Reference Website.
+That's me - creator, writer, editor, publisher & webmaster of the Food Reference Website.

 1945 Wartime rationing ended in the U.S.